 Is This the Future We're Looking For?
-Discover What Lies Ahead! - YaNoticias
+Discover What Lies Ahead! - YANoticias

 Innovations and Limitations

-While D-Wave’s innovation prospects are promising, potential limitations include the nascent stage of quantum technology and the existing skills gap in the workforce trained to utilize these advancements effectively.
+While D-Wave’s innovation prospects are promising, potential limitations include the nascent stage of quantum technology and the existing skills gap in the workforce trained to utilise these advancements effectively.

 Pricing and Market Insights